Who we are & what we do

-In these sixteen years, Mrs. Hansa Roy and Dr. Kuhu Roy have filed more than hundred police cases and have provided guidance to others too.
+In these eighteen years, Mrs. Hansa Roy and Dr. Kuhu Roy have filed more than hundred police cases and have provided guidance to others too.
 They attend Court hearings related to the animal cruelty cases filed by them.
 They have been able to touch more than a couple of thousands of canine lives on the streets who have been and are being cared for their entire lifetime (have combed areas for humanely containing stray dog population through sterilisation, creating rabies free zones, treating minor ailments and injuries on the roads itself to taking care of major ailments under the guidance of private vets).

 Both crave for strict animal laws that should be reflective of progress in keeping with today’s world and digitisation of the Animal Birth Control Programme.
-They strive for a society and a system that learns to peacefully coexist with the strays and nature, to live and let live.
+They strive for a society and a system that learns to peacefully coexist with strays and nature, to live and let live.

 Please note, they do not run an NGO, or a shelter/foster home/kennel.